- Sports and Recreation»

 For comfort, the outsole is among the most cushioned you'll find, and they offer great arch support too.
 If you have fallen arches, I'd say this is a nice shoe to contemplate.

-With a suede and nylon upper portion, the shoe has great looks and good breathability.
+With a suede and nylon upper portion, has great looks and good breathability.
 The side zip and the velcro latch make getting in and out easy, without the need to unlace every time.
 I like that.
+The Propet Summit Walker

 It does have a removable insole, but these shoes tend to run a bit large, so keep that in mind.